QuGAN: A Quantum State Fidelity based Generative Adversarial Network: Introduction

 \section{Introduction}

-Machine learning and artificial intelligence have been utilized and optimized from various perspectives~\cite{fu2019progress,zheng2019flowcon,zheng2019target}.
-In the domain of deep learning, generative adversarial networks (GANs) are exceptionally successful generative models and are arguably one of the largest strides in artificial intelligence in recent years.
-Among various applications, a significant achievement made by GANs is in computer vision, where the GAN can learn the features of sample images and generate similar images.
-For example, GANs can produce similar images to $18^{\text{th}}$ century artist's paintings \cite{2017cans}, or synthesizing computer-generated human faces \cite{NIPS2017_6612}.
-The application of GANs is not only restricted to the generation of fake imagery, rather these applications extend even to image enhancement techniques generating higher resolution images from originally low-resolution samples~\cite{8099502}.
+The topic of Generative Adversarial Networks (GANs) has been of significant interest since its discovery \cite{goodfellow2014generative}.
+GANs have proven to be an exceptionally successful framework for generative modelling, with GANs being able to generate completely unique synthesized samples based off of a real data set.
+Among the countless applications of GANs \cite{wang2019generative,arjovsky2017wasserstein,dong2018musegan}, one domain where significant achievement has been witnessed is within computer vision.
+A few common examples within Computer Vision GANs include generating similar images to $18^{\text{th}}$ century artist's paintings \cite{2017cans} to synthesizing images of human faces \cite{NIPS2017_6612}.
+The application of GANs is not only restricted to the generation of never-before-seen synthesized samples, with applications extending even to domains such as image enhancement techniques, generating higher resolution images from originally low-resolution samples~\cite{8099502}.
+GANs have been a tremendously interesting but challenging topic within Machine Learning \cite{kumar2020generative}.
+It pushes the boundary of computational creativity, with the demonstrations becoming more jaw-dropping by the year \cite{Liao2020CVPR}.